 Do not keep outdated medicine or medicine no longer needed.

-Precautions While Using Esgic-Plus
+Precautions while using Esgic-Plus

-This medicine may cause some people to become drowsy, dizzy, or lightheaded.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert and clearheaded.
+This medicine may make you dizzy or drowsy.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.

-Esgic-Plus Side Effects
+Side Effects of Esgic-Plus

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.